 Tips to Prevent Piriformis Syndrome

 Since piriformis syndrome is often caused by activities that cause repeated stress and microtrauma to the piriformis muscle, you can implement various measures to prevent this.

 - Properly warm up and stretch prior to engaging in strenuous physical activities.

 - Maintain proper form, balance, and posture when exercising.

 - Avoid those strenuous and physical activities that can potentially cause or exacerbate piriformis syndrome.
-If pain or discomfort in the gluteal area is experienced during exercise, then cease the activity to prevent further injury.
+If you experience pain or discomfort in the gluteal area during exercise, then cease the activity to prevent further injury.

 - Wear proper protective gear during work or sporting activities if direct trauma to the buttock area is possible.

-- Avoid periods of prolonged sitting on hard surfaces.
-Avoid sitting on your wallet.
+- Avoid periods of prolonged sitting on hard surfaces and avoid sitting on your wallet.

 Reviewed on 3/18/2022